Welcome to today's edition of the Rush 24-7 podcast.

 Yes.

-So when the Messiah was done, when the Bamster had wrapped it up, Pelosi grabbed the podium to speak in praise of the Messiah.
+So when the Messiah was done, when the BAMSTER had wrapped it up, Pelosi grabbed the podium to speak in praise of the Messiah.

-It's important to note that under your leadership, since you became president, whether it was signing and and uh uh taking the lead on the uh SCIP, the children's health insurance, uh the health IT that is in the recovery package, other legislation as we have gone along.
+Mr. President, It's important to note that under your leadership, since you became president, whether it was signing and taking the lead on the S-CHIP, the children's health insurance, the health IT that is in the recovery package, other legislation as we have gone along, you, under your leadership and working with this Congress, have done more to promote health care, to move it along prevention, technology, biomedical research, children's health,

-You, under your leadership and working with this Congress have done more to promote health care to move it along, prevention, technology, biomedical research, children's health, veterans' health, than has been done in our country since Medicare was established in the 50s.
+veterans' health than has been done in our country since Medicare was established in the 50s.

-So already you have a remarkable record for down the path.
+So already you have a remarkable record.

-We're gonna get the job done.
+We're going to get the job done.

 But I thank you for the leadership you have provided already this year.